Sunday, January 31, 2010

 "Fair enough" I thought, and congratulated him on a getting a lucrative company gig so early in the band's time together.
 It was then that he let the bombshell slip.

-"We're not in this this for money"
+"We're not in this this for money" he told me.

-"We've all got good jobs so we're not charging a fee for playing"
+"We've all got good jobs so we're not charging a fee for playing".

+Wow.
+I'm glad I wasn't driving when I heard that.
 I asked him whether his band ever intended to charge for playing live.
 He said they did.
 I asked him how they expected to get people to pay when it become known they had be hired for $0/£0.

 He didn't have an answer for that one.